szzhiyang/PerfectWindows/README.md

 * Make full use of start menu.
 This will dramatically boost your working efficiency.
 Pin or drag the frequently used folders, Apps or setting items to start menu.
 Try it now, I believe you will handle it and love it !
 * You can increase or decrease the system volume easily by pressing PAGE UP or PAGE DOWN keys.
 * You can launch your default web browser easily by pressing F1 key.

+## About the Conservative Mode
+* The Conservative Mode only allows the installed Apps running.
+* With the Conservative Mode enabled, the executable files are only allowed to run from the following directory:
+1.%systemroot%
+2.%ProgramFiles%
+3.%ProgramFiles(x86)%
+4.%ProgramData%
+5.%LocalAppData%\TrustedApps
+6.%LocalAppData%\Microsoft\OneDrive
+7.%LocalAppData%\Google

 ## Cautions
 * PerfectWindows.bat is licensed under the GNU General Public License v3.0 .